Climate Communications: How Global Warming Became Climate Change at the US Dept. of State

-U.S. Dept. of State Foreign Service Officer Liz Murphy and Public Affairs Specialist Billie Gross of the Bureau of Oceans and International Environmental and Scientific Affairs discuss using social media to stop global warming, rebuilding bridges with the international climate community and extending the reach of the UN Climate Change Conference via Facebook, YouTube and Twitter.
+U.S. Dept. of State Foreign Service Officer Liz Murphy and Public Affairs Specialist Billie Gross of the Bureau of Oceans and International Environmental and Scientific Affairs discuss using social media for climate communications, rebuilding bridges with the international climate community, and extending the reach of the UN Climate Change Conference via Facebook, YouTube and Twitter.

 - Climate Scientist Michael E. Mann Reveals Culprits in War Against Science

 - How to Prepare for Climate Change with New York Times Bestselling Author David Pogue

 - MIT PhD Joe Romm on the Fossil Fuel Industry’s War Against Science

 - Harvard Professor Naomi Oreskes Talks About Her Book Merchants of Doubt